MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 21. Select https.

-22. For certificate, select the one that has the same name as the server (this is the certificate that you just imported).
+22. For certificate, select the one that has the same name as the server, the certificate that you just imported.

 23. Click OK.